Sparklybadge024/BankAccountManagementSystem/README.md

 📖 Learning Progress:-
+✅ Project initialized and basic account operations implemented ✅ Added account number & PIN verification
+✅ Improved deposit/withdraw logic with validation
+✅ Multiple accounts supported
-✅Project initialized and basic account operations implemented 🔄Ongoing — More features to be added with each milestone
+🔄 Ongoing — More features to be added with each milestone

 ✨ This is an educational project.
 Follow along as I build it step by step while learning Java!